heyoka/faxe-docs/docs/nodes/python.md

 Parameters
 ----------

-Parameters can be freely defined by the python callback class via the static `options()` method (See example blow).
+Parameters can be freely defined by the python callback class via the static `options()` method (See example below).
-Note that parameter definition must be in `bytes` type.
+Note that parameter definition must be in python's `bytes` type.

 Example Callback